PSLmodels/OG-UK/docs/book/content/contributing/contributor_guide.md

    make sure you have the latest version of the central `OG-UK` repository by executing the following **four** Git commands:

    a.
-Tell Git to switch to the master branch in your local repo.
+Tell Git to switch to the main branch in your local repo.
       Navigate to your local `OG-UK` directory and enter the following text at the command line:

     ```
-        OG-UK$ git checkout master
+        OG-UK$ git checkout main
     ```

    b.
 Download all of the content from the central `OG-UK` repo:
     ```
         OG-UK$ git fetch upstream
     ```
    c.
-Update your local master branch to contain the latest content of
+Update your local main branch to contain the latest content of
-      the central master branch using [merge](https://help.github.com/articles/github-glossary/#merge).
+      the central main branch using [merge](https://help.github.com/articles/github-glossary/#merge).
 This step ensures that you are working with the latest version of `OG-UK`:
     ```
-        OG-UK$ git merge upstream/master
+        OG-UK$ git merge upstream/main
     ```
    d.
-Push the updated master branch in your local repo to your GitHub repo:
+Push the updated main branch in your local repo to your GitHub repo:
     ```
-        OG-UK$ git push origin master
+        OG-UK$ git push origin main
     ```
 2. Create a new [branch](https://help.github.com/articles/github-glossary/#branch) on your local machine.
 Think of your branches as a way to organize your projects.
 If you want to work on this documentation, for example, create a separate branch for that work.
 If you want to change an element of the `OG-UK` package, create a different branch for that project:
     ```